navi-language/website/learn.md

 ### Alias

-Sometime we may want to use a different name for a module, we can use `as` to import a module with an alias.
+Sometimes we may want to use a different name for a module, we can use `as` to import a module with an alias.

 ```nv
 use std.url.URL as BaseURL;